InSilicoDB/slate/source/index.html.md

 ## Authentication with credentials

-This way of authentication is used for:

-* accessing the `application` endpoints
+This way of authentication is used for accessing the `application` endpoints.
-* accessing the `analysis` endpoints

 ```shell
 curl -X POST \